patheros/PathSetManuals/modules/Sifter.md

 15. **Grain Overlap Knob** - Controls how many grains are playing at once.
 16. **Grain Overlap CV** - Modulates Grain Overlap Knob.
 17. **Grain Overlap Attenuverter** - Modifies CV for Grain Overlap Knob.
 18. **Playback Speed Knob** - Controls how fast the grain playback head moves through the samples.
 This does not affect the pitch.
-When below(?)
-1, this can create delay effects as the playback head can fall behind the record head.
+When below 1, this can create delay effects as the playback head can fall behind the record head.
 19. **Playback Speed CV** - Modulates Playback Speed Knob.
 20. **Playback Speed Attenuverter** - Modifies CV for Playback Speed Knob.
 21. **Buffer Length Knob** - Controls how much of the sample buffers are used when playing grains.
 Turn this down when frozen to create very short snippets.